A. de Herz: Legacy

 Craiova's theater was closed down "for budgetary reasons" that same year.
 According to Massoff, Herz's death was "unexpected and premature", just as "the Baron" seemed to be making a recovery.
 In 1940, Eftimiu wrote that Herz "passed on at an age when people shouldn't die. [...]
 People should die before forty—or after sixty."
 This meant that "the universe has deprived A. de Herz of his revenge [...] at a moment when he was just resuming his efforts".
 As noted by his widow, he had left four plays unfinished, including Oul lui Columb, which was already reserved by Bulandra Theater.
 In 1937, Marconi Garden of Bucharest continued to run works by Herz, including Fustele de la minister ("Ministry Skirts"), an adaptation from Weber and Maurice Hennequin.
-It starred Vasiliu Birlic, Jules Cazaban, Beate Fredanov, and Mișu Fotino, Sr.
+It starred Vasiliu Birlic, Jules Cazaban, Beate Fredanov, and Mișu Fotino.

 Herz's death had left his family destitute, his townhouse and personal library having been repossessed by creditors.
 The books (including autographed volumes by Rebreanu, Slavici, Dimitrie Anghel, I. Dragoslav, Cincinat Pavelescu, Mihail Sadoveanu, and Panait Istrati) were auctioned off in April 1936, alongside some of Herz's own manuscripts; buyers included literary scholar Șerban Cioculescu.
 In May 1937, Claudia Millian published a plea for public donations, including from the SSR, to help Herz's homeless widow and orphans.
 In January 1939, reporter Radu A. Sterescu noted that Herz had been inexplicably forgotten by managers and producers, even though "his plays were admirable 'recipes'."
 He argued that this indifference was owed to his "German origin", as well as to the "saddening posthumous revenge" of his influential enemies.
 By then, controversy had erupted in Ținutul Timiș, where the local branch of ASTRA had agreed to sponsor productions of Herz's plays.
 A staff chronicler at Înnoirea newspaper viewed the decision as morally incompatible with ASTRA's mission.

 Later in 1939, during Romania's antisemitic turn, Gyr insisted that Herz did not "carry in his blood the despicable imprint of the Semitic race", being "the son of a German baron"; Herz's "aggressive dialectics" and "cynical mood", he argued, "covered up his warm and vibrant soul".
 Herz's original plays were again performed during World War II: in November 1939, the municipal theater of Focșani produced Păianjenul, specifically as a tribute to its deceased author.
 In the early 1940s, Alexandrescu produced a new version of Mărgeluș for Comoedia Theater and Omul de zăpadă was taken up by the National Theater Cluj, on location in Timișoara.
 Romeo Lăzărescu's company, Teatrul Măscărici, also took up Încurcă lume in 1942.
 This version marked the stage debut of actress Olly Eftimiu.